Symptoms

 Determining the cause of the problem

 Several failure types may cause ASM disk(s) to be taken offline.
-The table below together with the log files can help with determining the exact cause of the problem.
+The table below, together with the log files, can help determine the exact cause of the problem.

 |